 LEAP: LEAP Middle School Initiative is a ten-week program offered on Thursdays from 4:30–6:00 pm in the Fall and Spring for students in grades 6–8.
 Selected LEAP RTAs are responsible for developing and implementing a course curriculum that exposes students to a particular contemporary art practice or medium.
 Compensation: $950 per semester.

 New Art in the Neighborhood (NAN): NAN is a twelve-week program offered on Saturdays from noon–4:00 pm in the fall and spring for students in grades 9–12.
-Selected NAN RTAs will collaborate with CAM’s Teen and Adult Program Manager to collaborate on co-designing the curriculum and co-teaching part of the program.
-Selected NAN RTAs are responsible for teaching at least 12-15 hours of teaching (of 48 hours of program).
-Compensation: $950 per semester plus extra hourly teaching as mutually agreed.
+Selected NAN RTAs will collaborate with CAM’s Teen and Adult Program Manager to collaborate on co-designing the curriculum and co-teaching.
+Compensation: $2,000 per semester.

 CAM commits to creating environments that are equitable, just, and accessible without discrimination toward a person’s race, gender identity, class, sexuality, ethnicity, religion, age, ability, and national origin.
 RTAs are expected to contribute to the advancement of equitable, inclusive practices.